ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Test the Game

-Test the game and make sure the following work.
+Test the game and make sure the following work:

 - Trigger interaction label is enabled when entering the trigger volume.
 - Trigger interaction label is disabled when exiting the trigger volume.